 Will the Chicago Cubs Repeat As World Series Champions?
-[OPINION]
+[Opinion]

 Those words haven’t been uttered in over 108 years; but it has finally happened, and there isn’t anything anyone can do about it.
 Were the Chicago Cubs supposed to win based on the number “8” in 1908, the last time they won, or the “8” it took in 108 years to win the World Series?

 Myths and legends finally laid to rest as the Chicago Cubs showed the world that they are “Lovable Losers” no more.
-A Billy Goat, A Bartman and Lou Brock, to giving away Greg Maddux to the Atlanta Braves for practical pennies after winning the Cy Young Award with the Cubs in 1992.
+A Billy Goat, A Bartman, and Lou Brock, to giving away Greg Maddux to the Atlanta Braves for practical pennies after winning the Cy Young Award with the Cubs in 1992.

 All erased.
 Forever forgotten.